pypr/pysph/docs/source/using_pysph.rst

 internally as a :py:class:`pyzoltan.core.carray.BaseArray` of the appropriate type.

-By default, every **ParticleArray** returned using the helper function will have the following properties:
+By default, every :py:class:`ParticleArray` returned using the helper function will have the following properties:

     - `x, y, z`   : Position coordinates (doubles)
     - `u, v, w`   : Velocity (doubles)